 Deciduous, Ground covers, Shrubs, Decorative fruit or berries, Flowers

-Upright or arching, typically 2 to 6 ft. high and wide, often spreading by root suckers.
-Most are best used as wild thicket for erosion control on steep banks.
+Plants are upright or arching, typically 2–6 ft. tall and wide, often spreading by root suckers.
+Most are best used as a wild thicket for erosion control on steep banks.
 Clusters of small pink or white flowers in spring or early summer.
 Attractive round, berrylike fruit remains on stems after leaves drop in autumn; attracts birds.
 Cut stems look good in winter arrangements.Symphoricarpos mollis